BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 The loopPoint input repeatedly plays through a short segment of the soundfile; you can specify the length with the loopLength field in the Track object.
 When receiving a message, the loopPoint input calculates a 0-1 value in exactly the same way as a volume input, but uses this to decide where within the soundfile to begin the next loop segment.
 So, a value of 0.5 would begin the segment at halfway through the file, and so on.
 The segments are slighly overlapped so that one is fading out while the next one is fading in.

 So, the loopPoint is chaining together short segments of a soundfile, in order to give a sort of melody that rises and falls with the control signal.
-It also works to shorten the loopLength to less than a second and use the loopPoint as a sort of concatinative synthesizer.
+It also works to shorten the loopLength to less than a second and use the loopPoint as a sort of concatinative/granular synthesizer.

 ##### playbackRate Inputs